 1 1/2 sticks of cold unsalted butter

 1/4 cup shortening

 4-6 tablespoons cold water

 For the crust: In the bowl of your mixer, combine the flour, salt, and sugar.
 Cut the cold butter into 1/2-inch size cubes; add it and the shortening to the mixer.
 Mix until the butter is the size of small peas, and the mixture is crumbly.
 With the mixer running, add the cold water one tablespoon at a time until the dough forms into moist clumps.
 Dump the dough onto a flat surface; gather into a ball.
 Divide the dough in half.
 Flatten each piece into a disk; wrap each in plastic wrap and refrigerate for 30 minutes.

-Peach Filling: Peel the peaches*, cut into 1/2-inch pieces.
+Peach Filling: Cut the peaches into 1/2-inch pieces.
+I do not peal the skin.
+It adds great color to the filling.
 Place the peaches into a large bowl.
 Add the sugar, flour, spices and lemon juice.
 Gently stir to combine.
 (My peaches were very juicy, I added 2 additional tablespoons of flour.)

 Preheat oven to 400 degrees.

 Roll out 1 disk into a 12-inch round on a well-floured surface.
 Transfer to a 9-inch deep dish pie pan.
 Transfer the peach mixture to the pie pan, smoothing into a even layer.
 Roll out the second disk.
 Top the peaches with the second crust.
 Trim the edges, crimp, and cut slits into the top crust to allow steam to escape while baking.